 All agencies shall ensure that fees, charges and assessments collected cover the costs of services delivered to the public.
-They may be allowed to raise fees and charges in accordance with A.O.
+They may be allowed to raise their fees and charges in accordance with A.O.
 No. 31, s.
 2012, DOF-DBM-NEDA J.C.
-No. 1-2013 dated January 30, 2013, and other guidelines issued by the agencies concerned.
+No. 1-2013 dated January 30, 2013, and such other guidelines issued by the agencies concerned.
 The schedule of fees, charges and assessments collectible by any government agency shall be posted in big bold characters in a conspicuous place within the agency, including its regional, provincial, field or extension offices.
-The updating and continuous display of said schedule shall be the responsibility of the head of the agency.
+The agencies shall likewise continuously display their updated schedule of fees.

 Sec.
-6. Donations for a Term Exceeding One (1) Year.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may accept donations, contributions, grants, bequests or gifts, in cash or in kind, from various sources, domestic or foreign, for purposes relevant to their functions.
+5. Donations for a Term Exceeding One (1) Year.
+Departments, bureaus, and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may accept donations, contributions, grants, bequests or gifts, in cash or in kind, from various sources, domestic or foreign, for purposes relevant to their functions.
 In case of donations from foreign governments, acceptance thereof shall be subject to the prior clearance and approval by the President of the Philippines upon recommendation of the Secretary of Foreign Affairs.

-Receipts from donations, whether in cash or in kind, shall be accounted for in the books of the donee-agency in accordance with accounting and auditing rules and regulations.
-The cash value of the donations shall be deemed automatically appropriated for the purpose specified by the donor.
+Receipts from donations, whether in cash or in kind, shall be accounted for in the books of the donee-government agency in accordance with accounting and auditing rules and regulations.
 The receipts from cash donations and proceeds from sale of donated commodities shall be deposited with the National Treasury and recorded as a Special Account in the General Fund and shall be available to the implementing agency concerned through a Special Budget pursuant to Section 35, Chapter 5, Book VI of E.O.
 No. 292.
-Donations for specific purpose/s with a term not exceeding one (1) year shall be treated as trust receipts in accordance with Section 7 hereof.
+The cash value of the donations shall be deemed automatically appropriated for the purpose specified by the donor.
+Donations with a term not exceeding one (1) year shall be treated as trust receipts in accordance with Section 6 hereof.

 Disbursements or expenditures by agencies in violation of the above requirements shall be void and shall subject the erring officials and employees to disciplinary actions in accordance with Section 43, Chapter 5 and Section 80, Chapter 7, Book VI of E.O.
-Wo.
-292, and to appropriate criminal action under existing penal laws.
+No. 292, and to appropriate criminal action under existing penal laws.

-The donee-agency concerned shall submit to the DBN, the House Committee on Appropriations, the Senate Committee on Finance, and the COA, either in printed form or by way of electronic document, quarterly reports of all donations received, whether in cash or in kind, and expenditures or disbursements thereon.
-The head of the agency concerned and the agency's web administrator or his/her equivalent shall be responsible for ensuring that said quarterly reports are likewise posted on the agency's website.
+The donee-agency concerned shall submit to the DBM, the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations, the Senate Committee on Finance, and the COA, either in printed form or by way of electronic document, quarterly reports of all donations received, whether in cash or in kind, and expenditures or disbursements thereon.
+The head of the agency concerned and the agency's web administrator or his/her equivalent shall be responsible for ensuring that said quarterly reports are likewise posted on the agency's official website.

 Sec.
-7. Trust Receipts.
-The following shall be deposited with the National Treasury and recorded as trust receipts in accordance with E.O.
-No. 338, s.
-1996, as implemented by COA-DBN-DOF J.C.
-No. 1-97 dated January 2, 1997, and other guidelines issued thereon:
+6. Trust Receipts.
+The following shall be deposited with the National Treasury and recorded as trust receipts in accordance with E. O. No. 338, s.
+1996, as implemented by COA-DBM- DOF J.C.
+No. 1-97 dated January 2, 1997, and such other guidelines issued thereon:

-- (a) Receipts collected or received by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs: (i) from non-tax sources, including insurance proceeds; (ii) acting as trustee, agent or administrator; (iii) as a guaranty for the fulfillment of an obligation; or (iv) from donations authorized by law or contract for specific purposes with a term not exceeding one (1) year; and - (b) Those classified by law or regulations as trust receipts.
+- (a) Receipts collected or received by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs: (i) from non-tax sources, such as insurance proceeds, acting as trustee, agent or administrator; (ii) as a guaranty for the fulfillment of an obligation; or (iii) from donations authorized by law or contract with a term not exceeding one (1) year; and - (b) Those classified by law or regulations as trust receipts.